char/som.codes/src/blog/2019-12-30-jvm-hackery-noverify.md

 ## Introduction & Motivation

 Hi.
-I'm Anthony, and for the last three years, I have been the author of [a Java bytecode obfuscator](https://paramorphism.dev).
+I'm Charlotte, and for the last three years, I have been the author of [a Java bytecode obfuscator](https://paramorphism.dev).
 Because of this, I've been messing with the JVM almost daily for a long time, and have built up a **comprehensive** knowledge base of next-to-useless information about an antiquated bytecode interpreter and its accompanying state-of-the-art JIT system, all packaged up to create a platform that powers three billion[^1] devices.

 Today, we're going to be disabling the bytecode verifier using only pure Java.